Prescribing Information

 Patient support for eligible and enrolled patients prescribed ONIVYDE

-Once the provider has prescribed ONIVYDE, the IPSEN CARES® Patient Access Specialists are fully dedicated to:
+Once your healthcare provider has prescribed ONIVYDE, the IPSEN CARES Patient Access Managers are dedicated to:

-• Providing information and support for the interactions among offices, patients, and insurance companies for Ipsen medications
+• Providing information and support for the interactions among you, healthcare provider's offices, and insurance companies for Ipsen medicines

 Program enrollment is quick and easy for patients/caregivers